JaylyDev/jaylydev.github.io/posts/bedrock-gdk.md

 > [!NOTE]
 > This change is currently only for the Windows version of Minecraft Bedrock.

+> [!IMPORTANT]
+> Please read this guide to learn back up your worlds and settings before updating the game, as the automatic updates may cause files to be moved to the wrong location, or **deleted permanently**.

+> [!WARNING]
+> If Minecraft is already updated automatically, please follow the "[Restore Your Data](#restore-your-data)" section below to move your worlds and settings back to the correct location **before launching the game**, or worlds or addons may not work properly.
+>
+> If the files aren't moved to the new location, follow the instructions below to backup your data from the old location.

-Starting from Minecraft Bedrock version 1.21.120, the game switches from UWP the old Universal Windows Platform (UWP) to the Game Development Kit (GDK) on Windows devices.
+Starting from Minecraft Bedrock version [1.21.120](https://feedback.minecraft.net/hc/en-us/articles/40566672351885-Minecraft-1-21-120-Bedrock#gdk-update-on-windows), the game switches from UWP the old Universal Windows Platform (UWP) to the Game Development Kit (GDK) on Windows devices.
 As a result, players will need to reinstall the game from the Microsoft Store to continue playing newer versions.

 Here's what you need to know about Minecraft's GDK update, and how to reinstall the game while preserving your worlds and settings.